18F/handbook/_pages/about-us/teams/OA-operational-guidance/internal-controls-for-software-procurement.md

 Software requests that are equal to and under $3,500.00 must be submitted via the [CommuniCart (C2)](https://cap.18f.gov/) platform.
 Software requests that are above the $3,500.00 threshold must be submitted via the TTS OA [Intake Form](https://docs.google.com/forms/d/e/1FAIpQLSeGoLWQ_6yEmxlrHuztlZWH6sX3t_0J0PPnzZxhwlK6nq1KoQ/viewform).
 Both are subject to the following controls, which will be confirmed by the SM, and must be attached to the request:

-  a.
-GSA CIO FITARA approval
+* GSA CIO FITARA approval
-  b.
-GSA CTO business need approval and concurrence
+* GSA CTO business need approval and concurrence
-  c.
-Proof of adequate funds/approval from TTS Ops Funding Official
+* Proof of adequate funds/approval from TTS Ops Funding Official
-  d.
-GSA IT’s Service Desk (Service Now) ticket, where appropriate
+* GSA IT’s Service Desk (Service Now) ticket, where appropriate
-  e.
-Screenshot of the GSA IT Standards page
+* Screenshot of the GSA IT Standards page

-NOTE:  If the software has been procured with the government purchase card, the SM must attach the purchase receipt to the original C2 application.
+***NOTE:*** *If the software has been procured with the government purchase card, the SM must attach the purchase receipt to the original C2 application.*

 + 4.3 Requests for Non-GSA IT Approved Software:  The SM should instruct requestors to get the proper CIO and CTO approval.
 Once approval is obtained, return to paragraph 4.2 above.